Anki’s Vector is a robot companion that fits in the palm of your hand

 Hardcoding those sorts of behaviors would’ve been impossible, Palatucci said.

 Some of the animations are pretty convincing.
-When Vector encounters a person it doesn’t recognize, it roves nervously back and forth on its treads; petting its back causes it to scrunch up its eyes and purr contentedly like a cat.
+When Vector encounters a person it doesn’t recognize, it roves nervously back and forth on its treads, while petting its back causes it to scrunch up its eyes and purr contentedly like a cat.
 And holding it high above the ground prompts it to wave its tiny forklift frantically, in a panic.

 Vector in the home